David28/CoCoA-ORE/README.md

 # Execution

 Before trying to execute the tool make sure all the dependencies listed below are installed in your system.
+Then run the setup script:

+> setup.sh

 To execute CoCoA, open a terminal inside the Code/ folder and execute the main.py file with the file you wish to verify as parameter.
 Example: